afturkel/todom-app/README.md

+# Todom

-# Todom, Simple and Minimal To-Do App with Flutter
+Simple and Minimal To-Do App with Flutter

 ## Getting Started